-Aside from the chicken sausage, you’ll only need 3 additional ingredients—flour, cajun seasoning, and skim milk (or any milk).
+Aside from the chicken sausage, you’ll only need 4 additional ingredients—light butter, flour, white or black pepper, and skim milk (or any milk).

 And that’s it.
-Cook the sausage, stir in the flour and cajun seasoning, then add milk and cook until you have thick, super savory healthy sausage gravy!
+Cook the sausage, stir in the flour and pepper, then add milk and cook until you have thick, super savory healthy sausage gravy!

 Making Healthy Biscuits and Gravy

-Like I mentioned in the into, I used my Greek yogurt biscuits recipe to make gravy pillows.
+Like I mentioned in the intro, I used my Greek yogurt biscuits recipe to make gravy pillows.
 They are easy to make, buttery and fluffy, and have just 3 grams of fat each.